UMCarpentries/intro-curriculum-python/_episodes/04-python-data-analysis.md

 {: .output}

 Now we see that the replacement of the country names enabled the join for all countries in the gapminder, and we are left with Puerto Rico.
-In the next exercise, let's replace the name Puerto Rico to United States in the gapminder data and then use the `groupby` method to aggregate the data.
+In the next exercise, let's replace the name Puerto Rico to the United States in the gapminder data and then use the `groupby()` method to aggregate the data.
 We'll use the population data to weight the life expectancy and GDP values.

-In the gapminder data, let's first replace the name Puerto Rico to United States.
+In the gapminder data, let's first replace the name Puerto Rico to the United States.

 ~~~
 (